yatinag/blog/ideas.md

 ## Session breakdown

-Let me pull back the curtains on exactly what happens during these sessions:
+Let me pull back the curtains on what happens during these sessions:

 - **Session 1 – Introduction**
 - **Session 2 – Cutting distractions and vices**